28 May 2018

 You can skip the rest of the report if you so choose, however, from it you will become aware of the fact, we have secret courts in this corporation called the United Kingdom operating in the jurisdiction Admiralty Law under Noahide statutes.

-Tommy Robinson has been arrested and imprisoned in a manner not befitting common law nor is it acceptable under English Common Law, what happened to Tommy, real name Stephen Lennon, is absolutely outrageous.
+Tommy Robinson wa arrested and imprisoned in a manner that appeared to be not befitting common law, what happened to Tommy, real name Stephen Lennon, appeared on the face of it to be outrageous.